 The regular collection of data on a set of health indicators, routine analysis of those indicators over time, place and between population groups, the sharing of available scientific knowledge as well as the regular dissemination of results from the analyses of such data constitutes surveillance.

-In addition, work is continuing to build capacity in countries, to improve the availability and quality of cancer data to support the strengthening of cancer surveillance in the Caribbean region.
-This work is being led by the IARC Caribbean Cancer Registry Hub, which is co-funded by the United States National Cancer Institute (US NCI/NIH).
+In addition, work is continuing to build national capacity, to improve the availability and quality of cancer data to support the strengthening of cancer surveillance in the Caribbean region.
+This work is being led by the IARC Caribbean Cancer Registry Hub, which is based at CARPHA and co-funded by the United States National Cancer Institute (US NCI/NIH).
+For more information about the work of the IARC Caribbean Cancer Registry Hub, please visit the IARC Caribbean Cancer Registry Hub.